hrcloudgit/psug_minutes/projects/project1/1-code-outline.md

     }
 }
 ```
+Note: Each line of the code above will be explained during a live session.

 4. Test the code:

 Press F5 to run the script.
 Nothing happens.
 This is because the function is simply loaded into memory, rather than executed.
 You will need to explicitly invoke the function to make it do something...